pathdata/UNMaSk/DCIS/predict_DCIS/readme.md

+## DCIS Segmentation using IM-Net

+This pipeline will delineate the DCIS from the tiled image.

-### Docker image details with implementation without matlab dependencies
+### Docker image

 https://hub.docker.com/repository/docker/nrypri001docker/tfcpu1p9